vikassy/qa-browsertests/README.md

     gem install bundler
     bundle install

-If you're not using rvm to manage your Ruby versions, you will need to run the commands as root (using `sudo`).
+If you're not using RVM to manage your Ruby versions, you will need to run the commands as root (using `sudo`).

 Environment variable MEDIAWIKI_PASSWORD is required for tests tagged `@login`.
 For local testing, create a user named `Selenium_user` on your local wiki and export the password as the value for this variable.
 For example:

-    export MEDIAWIKI_PASSWORD: password here
+    export MEDIAWIKI_PASSWORD=<password here> # Linux/Unix/Mac
+    set MEDIAWIKI_PASSWORD=<password here> # Windows

 Run the tests with `bundle exec cucumber`, this should start Firefox.

 By default the tests run at en.wikipedia.beta.wmflabs.org.
 If you want to run the tests elsewhere, set the `MEDIAWIKI_URL` environment variable.
 For example:

-    export MEDIAWIKI_URL=http://commons.wikimedia.beta.wmflabs.org/wiki/ # Linux/Unix
+    export MEDIAWIKI_URL=http://commons.wikimedia.beta.wmflabs.org/wiki/ # Linux/Unix/Mac
     set MEDIAWIKI_URL=http://commons.wikimedia.beta.wmflabs.org/wiki/ # Windows

-The test run creates an HTML report in `reports/` and an XML report (for Jenkins) in `reports/junit`.

 To run a single test file enter `bundle exec cucumber features/FEATURE_NAME.feature`.

 To run a single test scenario, put a colon and the line number (NN) on which the scenario begins after the file name: `bundle exec cucumber features/FEATURE_NAME.feature:NN`.

 By default, the browser will close itself at the end of every scenario.
-If you want the browser to stay open, set the environment variable KEEP_BROWSER_OPEN to `true`:
+If you want the browser to stay open, set the environment variable `KEEP_BROWSER_OPEN` to `true`:

-    export KEEP_BROWSER_OPEN=true # Linux/Unix
+    export KEEP_BROWSER_OPEN=true # Linux/Unix/Mac
     set KEEP_BROWSER_OPEN=true # Windows

 ## Sites